zephyr2095/pynet-learning/lesson3/exercises/README.md

+# Lesson 3 Exercises

+### Exercise 1
-1. Read the "show_vlan.txt" file into your program.
+Read the "show_vlan.txt" file into your program.
 Loop through the lines in this file and extract all of the VLAN_ID, VLAN_NAME combinations.
 From these VLAN_ID and VLAN_NAME construct a new list where each element in the list is a tuple consisting of (VLAN_ID, VLAN_NAME).
 Print this data structure to the screen.
 Your output should look as follows:
 [('1', 'default'),
  ('400', 'blue400'),
  ('401', 'blue401'),
  ('402', 'blue402'),
  ('403', 'blue403')]

+### Exercise 2
-2. Read the contents of the "show_arp.txt" file.
+Read the contents of the "show_arp.txt" file.
 Using a for loop, iterate over the lines of this file.
 Process the lines of the file and separate out the ip_addr and mac_addr for each entry into a separate variable.

 Add a conditional statement that searches for '10.220.88.1'.
 If 10.220.88.1 is found, print out the string "Default gateway IP/Mac" and the corresponding IP address and MAC Address.